woa2000/InteractiveJourney/replit.md

 ## Overview

-Rise Field Execution is a modern React 18 web application designed as a comprehensive administrative platform focusing on project management and field operations.
-The application serves as a "command center" for operations management, specifically targeting the "Gestor de Field" (Field Manager) persona.
+Rise Field Execution is a modern React 18 web application designed as a comprehensive administrative platform focusing on retail field operations and activity management.
+The application serves as a "command center" for retail operations management, specifically targeting the "Gestor de Field" (Field Manager) persona working with retail stores, campaigns, and field executions.

 The project is built using a full-stack architecture with a React frontend using TypeScript, Express.js backend, and PostgreSQL database with Drizzle ORM for data management.